MotriTN/MotriTN/README.md

 <h2 align="left">Hi 👋!
-My name is Mohamed and I'm a E-Business and IT Student, from Sfax, Tunisia</h2>
+My name is Mohamed, from Sfax, Tunisia and I'm studying E-Business and IT in ESCS</h2>
 <h3>Microsoft Learn Student Ambassador</h3>

 ###